burgreen/stack-proteus/README.md

 This will install around 70 software packages.

-Building of the Proteus executable
+Building of the Proteus (python3 branch) executable
 --------------------------------------

 The Proteus software will reside in directory `<proteus_root>`.